Find Grad Schools

 255 Yearly Graduations

 The 18th most popular school in the country for medicine majors who are seeking their doctor's degree is Rocky Vista University.
 Each year, around 1,300 students seeking various degrees attend the university.
-The medicine program at Rocky Vista University awarded 255 doctor's degrees during the 2020-2021 school year.
-Of these students, 33% were women and 23% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 255 people received their doctor's degree in medicine from Rocky Vista University.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 41% were women.

 #20